Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Introduction

 \section{Introduction}

-In recent years, the field of code generation has witnessed a transformative leap forward with advances in Large Language Models (LLMs) such as GPT-4\cite{openai2023gpt4} and Bard\cite{BardCha45:online}.
-Representing the evolution in natural language processing and machine learning, these models are not merely tools for formulating functions from user descriptions; they are multifaceted platforms capable of handling a wide array of programming-related tasks, including debugging, code explanation, and clarification, generating comprehensive documentation, translating between different programming languages, and code refactoring.
+Recent advancements in code generation have been transformative, largely driven by the development of powerful Large Language Models (LLMs) like GPT-4 \cite{openai2023gpt4} and Bard \cite{BardCha45:online}.
+These models, which represent significant progress in natural language processing and machine learning, have evolved beyond simple code-generating tools.
+Today, they serve as versatile platforms capable of supporting a broad spectrum of programming tasks, including debugging, code explanation, documentation generation, translation between programming languages, and code refactoring.

-Integrating these LLM platforms into code development has the potential to be a game-changer, offering benefits such as enhancing coding practices and fostering innovation in technological solutions for developers and corporations.
-However, this progress comes with an essential consideration: do LLM platforms generate secure code?

-Previous research has shown that Large Language Models (LLMs) can generate both secure and insecure code\cite{siddiq2023generate,zhong2023chatgpt}.
-However, it is unclear what factors in the code generation process influence the security of generated code.
-Additionally, most other research focuses on evaluating the code produced by LLMs themselves, not the code produced by the LLM platforms, platforms that incorporate many black-box, non-LLM components to improve the quality of generated code.

-To address these gaps in the knowledge base, we seek to understand what influences the security of code produced by the LLM platforms ChatGPT and Bard.
-To explore this question, we investigate the security and functionality of generated code based on three independent variables: